QuadSpinner/Gaea-Docs/source/Guide/8-Bridges/1-Preparing.md

 Pick the right scale option in the @build-manager settings that fits with your application's workflow.
 See @scale for details.

 For maximum flexibility, we recommend sending data in a normalized range appropriate to the format.
-In Gaea's @file node should use the `Use Full Range` option to normalize the incoming data unless the data is already normalized.
+In Gaea's @File node should use the `Use Full Range` option to normalize the incoming data unless the data is already normalized.
 Select Normalized the output range in the @build-manager as well.

 When you receive the data in your application after the build, you must process it as appropriate.